Quadrifilar Helix Antenna Cross Arms Drill Guide

 thingiverse

-These drill guides were designed in order to create a Quadrifilar Helix Antenna (QFH) using an infinite balun design tuned to 137.5 MHz for the NOAA 19 Satellite as described below: Original Build Guide:http://www.qsl.net/yo4tnv/docs/ARRL%20UHF%20Microwave%20Projects%201997.pdf (Page 1-39) Step by Step instructions:http://www.rish.kyoto-u.ac.jp/digitalbeacon/information/Building_QFH_Antenna_Guide.pdf Dimensions of Pipes Used: Center Column: 2 inch PVC pipe with an outer diameter of 2.4 inches Leg pipes: 1/2 inch PVC pip with an outter diameter of 0.6 inches Words of Caution: This antenna drill guide is only for constructing a QFH antenna tuned to 137.5 MHz.
-You could potentially get away with anything around the 137 MHz region but it is definitely not suited for wifi or short wave radio.
-So that being said don't print and hope that your antenna will work using these drill guides.
-Design & Test Adventure: Since I did not have a drill press that was capable of drill through holes I tried many techniques to drill the arm holes at 90 degree angles with no luck.
-I would either end up with weird offset holes that were out of angle or I would get holes that looked perfect and when I fit the cross arms in the arm holes would look way out of angle.
-So to fix the problem I looked into 3D Printing some drill guides.
-After research and some time designing (and redesigning) these guides using tinkerkad I finally settled on this model.
-Had them printed and used the slotted line to line up with the drill targets I made for easier alignment (added perpendicular lines to step 5 and 6 from the step by step guide for each of the leg holes markings) then marked the holes and presto perfectly aligned 90 degree holes.
-You can see the final results in the actual antenna that is now mounted outside.
-The cross arms holes in the main column are what these drill guides are for.
-Because of my success with this first every 3D Print I have proudly bought a FlashForge Creator Pro 2016 model which has proven the best investment I made since my university education.
-Future Changes: In the future I would like to modify this design to reduce the leg holes to a simple point which you could mark with a tip of a pencil.
-I believe the current design was a bit clumsy (although it works well) since some users may use different size piping than the one recommended in the step by step guide mentioned above.
-Another addition would be to add horizontal groves in order to align with the markings that are drawn around the perimeter of the center main column.
-If time permits I will upload the aforementioned fixes.
-Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2X Rafts: No Supports: Yes Resolution: 0.3 Infill: 15% Notes: This was printed on a makerbot over at Makerthings in Montreal Canada.
-The print settings I have above seem to be correct and what I remember the clerk telling me he used.
-In the end this design is easy to print so you can use whichever settings you feel comfortable with.
-Post-Printing Post Printing After you print these drill guides I noticed that not all 2 inch and 1/2 inch pipes are the same so you may have to sand the holes so like that your pipe fits.
-Other than sanding holes there is nothing else that needs to be done.
+These precision guides were engineered to craft a Quadrifilar Helix Antenna (QFH) using an infinite balun design tuned to 137.5 MHz for the NOAA 19 Satellite as described below: Original Build Guide: http://www.qsl.net/yo4tnv/docs/ARRL%20UHF%20Microwave%20Projects%201997.pdf (Page 1-39) Step by Step instructions: http://www.rish.kyoto-u.ac.jp/digitalbeacon/information/Building_QFH_Antenna_Guide.pdf Dimensions of Tubes Used: Main Column: 2-inch PVC tube with an outer diameter of 2.4 inches Leg tubes: 1/2-inch PVC tube with an outer diameter of 0.6 inches Words of Caution: This antenna drill guide is exclusively designed for constructing a QFH antenna tuned to 137.5 MHz.
+You might get away with frequencies around the 137 MHz region, but it's definitely not suited for wifi or short wave radio.
+So don't assume your antenna will work using these guides.
+Design & Test Adventure: Since I didn't have a drill press capable of drilling through holes, I tried various techniques to drill arm holes at 90-degree angles with no luck.
+I would either end up with weird offset holes out of angle or perfect-looking holes that looked distorted when the cross arms were fitted in.
+To fix this issue, I researched and designed (and redesigned) these guides using Tinkercad.
+After printing them, I used a slotted line to align with drill targets I made for easier alignment, then marked the holes, and voila!
+Perfectly aligned 90-degree holes.
+You can see the final results in the actual antenna now mounted outside.
+The cross arm holes in the main column are what these guides are designed for.
+Due to my success with this first-ever 3D print, I proudly purchased a FlashForge Creator Pro 2016 model, which has proven to be one of the best investments since my university education.
+Future Changes: In the future, I plan to modify this design to simplify leg holes to a single point that can be marked with a pencil tip.
+The current design might seem clumsy, but it works well and caters to users who may use different size piping than recommended in the step-by-step guide mentioned above.
+Another addition would be horizontal grooves to align with markings drawn around the perimeter of the center main column.
+Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator 2X Rafts: No Supports: Yes Resolution: 0.3 Infill: 15% Notes: This was printed on a Makerbot at Makerthings in Montreal, Canada.
+The print settings above seem correct and what I remember the clerk telling me he used.
+This design is easy to print, so you can use whichever settings you feel comfortable with.
+Post-Printing After printing these guides, I noticed that not all 2-inch and 1/2-inch pipes are identical, so you may need to sand holes for a snug fit.
+Other than sanding, there's nothing else that needs to be done.

 Download Model from thingiverse